-hostname(config)# isakmp ctcp port 45
+hostname(config) # isakmp ctcp port 45

-Waiting for Active Sessions to Terminate Prior to Reboot
+Waiting for Active Sessions to Terminate Before Rebooting

 You can schedule a security appliance reboot to occur only when all active sessions have terminated voluntarily.
 This feature is disabled by default.

 To enable waiting for all active sessions to voluntarily terminate before the security appliance reboots, enter the following command: